Aesthetic Post-Training Diffusion Models from Generic Preferences with Step-by-step Preference Optimization: Proposed Approach

-We empirically observe that due to the minimal differences between $x_t$ and $x_{t-1}$, the selected candidates $\mathbf{x}^w_{t-1}$ and $\mathbf{x}^l_{t-1}$ also exhibit very small disparities.
-Consequently, we expand step-aware preference optimization to multi-step-aware preference optimization, employing multiple denoising processes to increase the diversity of the candidate set, as shown in Figure~\ref{fig:multistep_spo}.
-This simple extension allows us to select superior samples, and make training more efficient.
-We find this approach very useful in finetuning stronger diffusion models like SDXL.
-In section~\ref{sec:ablation}, we conduct experiments to verify its effectiveness and further explore the impact of various implementation methods on fine-tuning performance.
+For stronger models like SDXL, we observe that the difference between $\boldsymbol{x}_t$ and $\boldsymbol{x}_{t-1}$ is \textit{too small}, so is the difference between the selected candidates $\boldsymbol{x}^w_{t-1}$ and $\boldsymbol{x}^l_{t-1}$.
+While a relatively small difference allows SPM to focus on image details, that difference is too small would create ambiguities and confuse fine-tuning.
+To address this issue, we expand step-by-step preference optimization to multi-step preference optimization (MSPO), which uses multiple denoising steps to increase the diversity of the candidate set (see Fig.~\ref{fig:multistep_spo}).
+This simple extension allows us to select more different samples and more clear preference signals.